Breastfeeding in Islam: Right to breastfeeding

 The right to be breastfed is considered one of the most important rights of a child in Islamic law.
 If the mother is unable to breastfeed the child, then the father must pay a wet nurse to do so.
 If the parents of the child are divorced, the father must compensate his former wife with payments during breastfeeding.
 The Jafaris further opine that a mother has the right to compensation for breastfeeding even if the parents are married.
 However, the Sunni schools of thought disagree, arguing the father is not obligated to pay the mother if the two are divorced; the wife already has the right to maintenance (food and clothing) under Islamic law.

 Some opinions hold that a mother has the right to breastfeed her children, but can choose not to if she wishes.
 This is an extension of the general principle, in Islamic law, that a mother has the right to raise her children, but she may renounce this right as it is not her duty.

+Breastfeeding in Ramadan

+If a woman is breastfeeding, they do not have to fast during Ramadan.
+But they can choose to fast if they want to.
+Fasting can cause difficulties in breastfeeding.